 In Part 1 of Does Your Website Developer Matter, we talked about the process of building a website, some costs, and what really goes into making a successful website.
 An often overlooked part of websites is the hosting account.
 A hosting account acts as a host for the website files and databases.
 A website requires a specific environment to render pages over the internet.
-The packages include some amount and mixture of disk space, RAM (memory), bandwidth, databases, PHP, MYSQL (or other database type), security features, and more depending on the server it is on.
+The packages include some amount and mixture of disk space, RAM (memory), bandwidth, databases, PHP, MYSQL (or another database type), security features, and more depending on the server it is on.

 When having a website built, your website developers need to understand the technology being used for the website, and the server requirements for its software, database, and file system under load.
-If you plan on increasing traffic to the site, it has to be able to maintain performance with increasing amounts of people browsing the website, and for that, you need the best web hosting services, like Web Hosting Delhi.
-In that case, you’d need to compensate the additional traffic server charges by finding a reliable, cheap cloud hosting service.
-If the website drags under the load of additional users, you may end up loosing them all together.
-One of the most frustrating things about browsing the internet (according to end users) is slow websites.
+If you plan on increasing traffic to the site, it has to be able to maintain performance with increasing amounts of people browsing the website, and for that, you need the best web hosting services.
+In that case, you’d need to compensate for the additional traffic server charges by finding a reliable service.
+If the website drags under the load of additional users, you may end up losing them all together.
+One of the most frustrating things about browsing the internet (according to end-users) is slow websites.
 A slow loading site will cause a quick click of the back button and a swift exit from your business’s “online presence.”

 2010 also brought some interesting news from Google – website performance is now considered as a ranking factor in the search results.
 All things being equal, the faster loading site will outrank a slower loading site.
 Small investments in the proper hosting account can provide additional SEO benefits in addition to keeping customers browsing.